 “I think it’s a wonderful and innovative idea,” said Senate Majority Leader Mitch McConnell.
 “Instead of people simply sucking off the system, they can use this downtime to re-educate themselves using the wise words of Ayn Rand.”

 However, Democrats had some harsh criticism for the Speaker’s announcement.

-“They say the Republicans are the party of ideas,” said Minnesota Senator Al Franken nervously adjusting his glasses on MSNBC following Mr. Ryan’s announcement.
+“They say the Republicans are the party of ideas,” said Senator Elizabeth Warren nervously, adjusting her glasses on MSNBC following Mr. Paul’s announcement.
 “Well what if those ideas don’t work or worse–they’re crap?
 How is a novel written for the intellect of a 17-year-old boy going to help people get their asthma medicine?
 Beats me.”

-Congressional Democrats have promised to resist the bill, and Senate Democrats going as far to threaten a filibuster to stop the vote.
+Congressional Democrats have promised to resist the bill, and Senate Democrats are going as far as to threaten a filibuster to stop the vote.